 Tell all of your doctors that you use this medication and have regularly used opioids, especially in cases of emergency treatment.

-Laboratory and/or medical tests (such as liver function tests, urine drug screening) should be performed periodically to monitor your progress or check for side effects.
+Lab and/or medical tests (such as liver function, urine drug screening) should be done while you are using this medication.
+Keep all medical and lab appointments.
 Consult your doctor for more details.

 Store in a secure place at room temperature away from light and moisture.
 Do not store in the bathroom.
 Keep all medications away from children and pets.